 - You must be 18 years or older and legal to work in the US (or local market).
 (You must be 21 or older to accept orders with alcohol.)

 - You’ll need a decent smartphone with service (iPhone 5 / Android 4.4 or newer).

 - Drivers must have a valid driver’s license, a reliable vehicle, and car insurance.

 - You must be able to lift between 30-40 lbs.

-Full-Service Drivers are considered independent contractors, while In-Store Shoppers are considered part-time employees.
+Full-Service Shoppers are considered independent contractors, while In-Store Shoppers are considered part-time employees.

-To begin working for Instacart as a shopper or delivery driver, the process starts on their website:
+To begin working for Instacart as a Shopper and delivery driver, the process starts on their website:

 Fill out the registration form with your personal information like name, email, and phone number.
 After that, you’ll answer questions about the reliability of your smartphone.